 My research has influenced the design of the RISC-V ISA memory consistency model both via my formal analysis of its draft specification and my subsequent participation in the RISC-V Memory Model Task Group.
 Additionally, my work produced a novel methodology and tool that synthesized two new variants of the now-famous Meltdown and Spectre attacks.

-My research has been recognized with IEEE Top Picks distinctions, the 2020 ACM SIGARCH/IEEE CS TCCA Outstanding Dissertation Award, and the 2020 CGS/ProQuest® Distinguished Dissertation Award in Mathematics, Physical Sciences, & Engineering.
+My research has been recognized with IEEE Top Picks distinctions, the NSF CAREER Award (2023), the 2020 ACM SIGARCH/IEEE CS TCCA Outstanding Dissertation Award, and the 2020 CGS/ProQuest® Distinguished Dissertation Award in Mathematics, Physical Sciences, & Engineering.
 I was also awarded an NVIDIA Graduate Fellowship (2017-2018) and selected to attend the 2018 MIT Rising Stars in EECS Workshop.
 I completed my PhD in Computer Science at Princeton University and my BS in Computer Engineering at Purdue University.

 Prospective students: I am currently looking for motivated graduate students, postdoctoral scholars, and undergraduate researchers.
 Once admitted to Stanford, if you are interested in working with me, please send me an email with your CV to start a conversation.